heapwolf/ldb/man/ldb.1.md

-ldb(1) -- Explore and manage leveldb instances
+ldb(1) -- leveldb instance manager.
 =================================

 ## SYNOPSIS

-`ldb` \[-h|V\] \[-i\] pathname \[options\]
+  `ldb` pathname \[options\]

 ## DESCRIPTION

-  `--help, -h`
-      output help information

-  `--version, -V`
-      prints out current version of ldb

-  `--interactive, -i`
-      interactive mode (REPL)

-  `--get, -g`
-      a string that represents a key

-  `--put, -p`
-      put a key and value pair into the database (requires --value <string>)

-  `--value, -v`
-      put a key and value into the database (requires --put <string>)

-  `--del, -d`
-      delete a key and value from the database

-  `--keys, -k`
-      list the keys in the current range

-  `--start, -s`
-      specify the start of the current range

-  `--end, -e`
-      specify the end of the current range

-  `--limit, -l`
-      limit the number of keys in the current range

-  `--create, -c`
+  **ldb** allows you to explore, manage and create leveldb instances from a repl, the commandline or a script.

+## OPTIONS

+  `-h --help`
+  Show this screen.

+  `--create`
-      create the database if one does not exist
+  Create the database if it does not exist.

   `--error`
-      throw an error if the databse does not exist
+  Throw an error if the databse does not exist.

   `--size`
-      get the size of the current range
+  Get the size of the current range.

+  `--nocompress`
+  Do not use compression.

+  `--version`
+  Show version.

 ## EXAMPLES

-  Open an existing database with interactive mode (REPL) and create the database if it does not exist with optional flag `-c`:
+  Open an existing database with interactive mode (REPL) and create the database if it does not exist with optional flag `--create`:

   ```
-  $ ldb -i ./testdb -c
+  $ ldb ./testdb --create
   ```

   Insert a key/value pair:
   ```
-  $ ldb ./db --put foo --value bar
+  $ ldb ./db put foo bar
   ```

   Get a value:
   ```
-  $ ldb ./db --get foo
+  $ ldb ./db get foo
   ```

   Delete a value:
   ```
-  $ ldb ./db --del foo
+  $ ldb ./db del foo
   ```

   List all keys in the database:
   ```
-  $ ldb ./db --keys
+  $ ldb ./db keys
   ```

   List the ten first keys in the database:
   ```
-  $ ldb ./db --keys --limit 10
+  $ ldb ./db keys --limit=10
   ```

   List all keys starting with `foo`:
   ```
-  $ ldb ./db --keys --start foo
+  $ ldb ./db keys --start=foo
   ```

   List all keys up to (not including) `bar`:
   ```
-  $ ldb ./db --keys --end bar
+  $ ldb ./db keys --end=bar
   ```

   Obviously you can do combinations:
   ```
-  $ ldb ./db --keys --start foo --end bar --limit 5
+  $ ldb ./db keys --start=foo --end=bar --limit=5
   ```

 ## KEY AUTO-COMPLETE